Robust information divergences for model-form uncertainty arising from sparse data in random PDE: Hybrid information divergences and model-form uncertainty

-where $d$ denotes the dimension of the Gaussian and $|\cdot|$ denotes the determinant.
 The relative entropy is related to the observable $H^g$ via the Legendre transform of the cumulant generating functional $\log \E_\gamma [e^{H^g}]$.
-This well known fact from large deviations theory provides a representation that combines data-informed quantities with observable dependent quantities and will be indispensable for studying the propagation of model-form uncertainty in \cref{fig:propagation-uncertainty}.
-The proof of the following lemma is well known and available in \cite{DupuisEllis:1997ld}.
+We will use this well known fact from Large Deviations Theory to study the propagation of model-form uncertainty in \cref{fig:propagation-uncertainty}.
+This representation balances data- and physics-based components and in particular we use this new perspective in \cref{sec:data-informed-bounds} to provide data-informed UQ bounds.
+The proof of the following lemma is well known and available in \cite{DupuisEllis:1997ld}, nevertheless we provide it for the convenience of the reader.